hacksu/mongodb-lesson/README.md

 good_hp = collection.find_one({ "HP": {"$gt": 45} })
 ```

-So this introduces us to the wonderful world of operators.
+So this introduces us to the wonderful world of operators, which are things that start with dollar signs.

 Did that work for everyone?
 It's okay that only one result showed up.